asris/asris.github.io/_pages/resources.md

 description:
 ---

-## PIONEER
+## Pipeline for Integrated Orientation and Neuromapping with Enhanced Exploration and Registration (PIONEER)

 <p align="center">
 <img src="/assets/img/pioneer_pipeline_grayscale.png" width="900">
 </p>

-### Pipeline for Integrated Orientation and Neuromapping with Enhanced Exploration and Registration

 PIONEER is a semi-automated workflow developed to streamline the analysis of mouse brain histological sections.
 It integrates multiple open-source image processing tools into a single guided pipeline that reduces manual effort while maintaining flexibility and reproducibility.